edjw/get-youtubethumbnails/README.md

 - Validate YouTube URLs
 - Get the correct YouTube video ID for the different types of YouTube URLs
-- Check if an thumbnail is just the image YouTube gives when no image exists using base64 hashing
 - Build the correct link to the image thumbnails

 ### Flask